VishalKumar-S/Predictive_Guardians/Readme.md

 <a id="offense-category-analysis"></a>
 ## Offense Category Analysis 📊
-In addition to demographic insights, the Criminal Profiling component explores into the offense categories and sub-categories associated with criminal behavior.
-By analyzing the top crime groups and their corresponding sub-categories, our solution empowers law enforcement to understand the underlying drivers and dynamics of different types of crimes. 🔍
+In addition to demographic insights, the Criminal Profiling component includes the offense categories and sub-categories associated with criminal behavior.
+By analyzing the top crime groups and their corresponding sub-categories, my solution empowers law enforcement to understand the underlying drivers and dynamics of different types of crimes. 🔍

 The bar charts showcasing the Top 5 Most Frequent Crime Group Categories and the Top 5 Crime Groups Sub-Categories provide a clear and concise overview of the criminal landscape, enabling data-driven decision-making and the prioritization of resources. 📊